 Serial Hubs can vary greatly in cost, though typically they run about $70-90 per port and are most often either 8 or 16 ports.
 Keep in mind you will still need serial cabling between the hub and your CNC machines RS-232 port.

-Ethernet or Wireless Serial Devices are the most expensive, at $100-200 per port.
+Ethernet or Wireless Serial Devices are the most expensive, at $150-250 per port.
 The advantage is that some devices you won’t need to install any drivers as DNC-Max can communicate directly with it.
+If you are considering wireless, you may want to read making informed decisions about wireless DNC.

 If your shop floor is already wired for serial and/or Ethernet you are likely to save quite a bit of money implementing a DNC System.
 If no wiring is in place you will need to determine based on the capabilities of your CNC Control whether Serial or Ethernet cabling makes sense.
 Many machines with an Ethernet port work quite easily with just Ethernet cabling in the shop connected directly to the machine.
 CIMCO DNC Max can still manage and handle communications with these machines.
 If you have older controls on your CNC machines you probably require serial communications and in turn serial cabling.
 Generally we recommend that if nothing is in place the best solution is to run Ethernet to each control, that way you have maximum flexibility.
 If you have a serial based machine you can just use the Ethernet to Serial device right at the control.
 If you have Ethernet based machines, you can just plug directly into the network.
 If you for some reason need to use both there are some other options available and we will address them at some future point, but you can always call or email us with questions about that.